nowakartur/GynvaelMissions/EN009/readme.md

 First of all, I'd like to say that this is my first non-polish write-up, so sorry for my not perfect english and any other mistakes :) Of course any comments are welcome :)

-In this mission i have to find a way to decipher XORed data, but XORed with One Time Pad [wikipedia](https://en.wikipedia.org/wiki/One-time_pad) -  so any well known methods based on character frequencies etc. are useless in this case.
+In this mission i have to find a way to decipher XORed data, but XORed with One-Time-Pad [wikipedia link about it](https://en.wikipedia.org/wiki/One-time_pad) - so any well known methods based on character frequencies etc. are useless in this case.
 Key for the one-time-pad ciphers are at least as long as encrypted message.

 **Binary object file**

-In mission description i found binary file used to create encrypted message.
+In mission description I found binary file used to create encrypted message.
 This object file (created by the compiler before linking together with other files) is rather small, so there is a hope I can find something....
 I've opened binary in lister to find any clues....

 ![binary file in lister](https://github.com/nowakartur/GynvaelMissions/raw/master/EN009/img/binarylister.png)